Create an epidemic curve plot or bin/count observations by date periods

 stack

 Character string specifying the time unit for date aggregation.
-Set to
+If

 NULL